 Lacey Oak Symptoms

 Also known as the Blue Oak.
 Beautiful tree.
 Yes, this tree spreads oak wilt at the same speed as well as has as high of a mortality rate as Live Oak.
 This white oak species is not resistant to oak wilt!
-One of the videos I’ve taken recently is of a transference of oak wilt from a brand new Live Oak mortality center to a nearby Bigelow Oak mot and then into a Lacey Oak mot.
+One of the videos I’ve taken recently is of a transference of oak wilt from a brand new Live Oak mortality center to a multiple neighboring Lacey Oaks.
 Within another recent video, I have captured a large Lacey Oak mortality center with a transference into a Spanish Red Oak mot.

 Post Oak Symptoms